Qatar workers face old problems despite reform promises

 Like all workers interviewed for this article, the 20-year-old asked to use a pseudonym to protect his identity.

-Resting in a patch of shade on the pavement during his lunch break as the midday heat reaches 36 degrees Celsius (97 Fahrenheit), Nabin said with no salary he is unable to buy food.
+Resting in a patch of shade on the pavement during his lunch break as the midday heat reaches 36 degrees Celsius, Nabin said with no salary he is unable to buy food.

-His is forced to rely on food at his labour camp, where he said he’s been served expired chicken.
+His is forced to rely on food at his labor camp, where he said he’s been served expired chicken.

 Nearby, other workers rest after their morning shift, telling of endless problems.